 SEOUL AT A GLANCE

 Seoul is the capital of South Korea (Republic of Korea) and its biggest city.
 The estimated population within its city limits is 10.29 million people, but factor in its surrounding areas and that number jumps to 25.6 million, making it the second largest metropolitan area in the world.

 People worldwide watch K-dramas and listen to K-pop.
 Myeongdong has become a hotbed for cosmetics and nearly everyone I know loves Korean food!
 Needless to say, South Korea is booming, and at the center of all that excitement, is Seoul.

-BEST TIME TO VISIT
+BEST TIME TO VISIT SEOUL

 Like Japan, South Korea has four distinct seasons — Spring, Summer, Fall, and Winter.
-The most popular times to visit Seoul are during the Spring (March-May) and Fall (Mid-September – Early November) months when the weather is ideal and the landscape is at its most striking.
+The most popular times to visit Seoul are during the spring (March-May) and autumn (Mid-September – Early November) months when the weather is ideal and the landscape is at its most striking.

 JUN-AUG: Summer isn’t an ideal time to visit Seoul.
 It’s hot, it’s humid, it rains a lot, and prices are at their highest with summertime being the peak of domestic tourism.
 Avoid these months if you can.